ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 ## Step 5: Collaborate with team

-Alex invites team members to project events by utilizing the Google Calendar API.
-This ensures that everyone involved is aware of and aligned on project milestones.
+Invite team members to project events ensures that everyone involved is aware of and aligned on project milestones.

 ```ballerina
 gcalendar:Event updatedCodingSession = check calendar->updateEvent(<string>projectCalendar.id, <string>codingSession.id, {